-The vine has oval shaped leaves, very glossy and waxy and when held up to the light, they shine.
+The Diplopterys cabrerana vine has oval shaped leaves, very glossy and waxy and when held up to the light, they shine.
 Curiously, Diplopterys cabrerana leaves are very reminiscent of the Banisteriopsis caapi vine, however are slightly larger in size.
-It prefers to grow along riverbanks and can be found in the warm, moist regions of Brazil, Peru, Ecuador, and Colombia.
+Diplopterys cabrerana prefers to grow along riverbanks and can be found in the warm, moist regions of Brazil, Peru, Ecuador, and Colombia.

 Aside from being an integral part of the traditional Ayahuasca brew, the leaves have also been revered for their shamanic healing capabilities.
 They were also used as a part of specific healing practices within the Amazon and its healing ability was understood as being beyond any earthly understanding.